wgsl-tooling-wg/wgsl-linker/README.md

 You get only that function and its references, not the whole file.

 **wgsl-linker** is currently being revised to follow the upcoming community [WESL standard](https://github.com/wgsl-tooling-wg/wesl-spec).

+## Development

+Deno is used for almost everything.
+- `deno install` for setup
+- `deno lint` for linting
+- `deno test --allow-read` to run the unit tests
+  - To update the snapshots, run `deno test --allow-all -- --update`